DrCheeseFace/mahc/README.md

 - ---- @gondoly @GuoDCZ

-- If you spot a bug (which there probabably are many), put in an issue with how to reproduce it
+- If you spot a bug, put in an issue with how to reproduce it
-- if youd like to contribute, DO IT (send a PR)
+- if you'd like to contribute, DO IT (send a PR)

 ![this.jpg](https://64.media.tumblr.com/07006d83e5810b3c651254e7b9a3e713/c4dc091a7806e504-ef/s400x600/cdfb08014450e71074a0a8763a67661485d59f8c.gif)